how to consign

 2. If you would like a inventory list you are welcome to print one but we do not use them.

-4. Once you are checked in you will proceed to the sales floor to put away your items by category/size/etc. We will have team members to help assist you and if you can not place items on the floor due to time constant we can take care of it.
+4. Once you are checked in you will proceed to the sales floor to put away your items by category/size/etc. We will have team members to help assist you.
+If items are put in the wrong place they will be moved during sorting to the right spot.

 Tagging Supplies: